NONATO-03/dashboard-python-policiais/README.md

 #### Prerequisites

--   Python 3.x installed on your system
+-   Python 3.x installed on your system(i've used 3.12)
 -   `pip` (Python package manager)

 #### Installation & Setup